seanjosephjurgens/vcf_trimmer_genotypeQCer/README.md

 Strings that define inclusion criteria and fields to exclude should be consistent with input expected by bcftools and placed within quotes.
 See the [bcftools](https://samtools.github.io/bcftools/bcftools.html) manual for more information.

 ### IMPORTANT:
-As opposed to the original version, this one is made for analyzing the DRAGEN 500k WGS data, and also performs the following QC by default:
+As opposed to the original version, this version is made for analyzing the DRAGEN 500k WGS data.
+The 'minimal' branch only performs the following QC by default:
 `FILTER==PASS`
-`GQ>20`
-`FT==PASS`

 #### Example 1:
 Removing all fields within `FORMAT` except for `GT`, `GQ` and `FT` (which are needed for genotypes and basic filtering):